733amir/python-for-you-and-me/course.md

 An integrated development environment like pycharm isn't exactly what need for most of this course.
 We are dealing with watching effects of each line of code we write.
 [Jupyter](https://jupyter.org/) is what we use here.

+Python is a scripting language.
+This is an advantage that we will get familiar through the course.

 ## Hello Python

 There is a tradition in learning programming languages, called _Hello World_ program.
 We are going to respect the traditions and do it.